1,000+ Opportunities

 Examples of eligible participants include, but are not limited to, local victim services organizations, including domestic violence shelters, child abuse programs, rape crisis centers, and law enforcement, prosecutorial and court-based victim assistance programs.
 October 1 through September 30

-Based on current listing details, eligibility includes: Public and nonprofit organizations providing direct services to crime victims in Arkansas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public and nonprofit organizations providing direct services to crime victims in Arkansas.
+Confirm the full requirements in the official notice before applying.